aragon/hack/docs/os-3-ref.md

 is achieved because this link to the base contract can be modified, effectively updating the Proxy business logic.
 We created [ERC897](https://github.com/ethereum/EIPs/pull/897) to standardize Proxy interfaces for better interoperability in the ecosystem.
 - **Forwarder:** A Forwarder is a contract that, given some conditions, will pass along a certain action to other contract(s).

-Thanks to the fact that proxies allow a certain instance of a contract to never have to change its address even if its underlying logic changes, this allows to identify a concept such as that an action has been approved in a voting with a certain support by a group of holders of a token, just by checking that the action **sender address is an instance of a Voting app with a particular address**.
+Thanks to the fact that proxies allow a certain instance of a contract to never have to change its address even if its underlying logic changes, it's easy to identify a certain instance of a contract and helps with the decoupling of authentication and logic.
+For example, just by checking that an action's **sender address is an instance of a Voting app with a particular address**, we can know that the action must have been approved by a vote.
-This helps with the decoupling of authentication and logic explained before.

 ### 1.2 Architecture: Kernel and apps

 An organization or protocol that is built with aragonOS is composed of two types of smart contracts:

 - **Kernel:** The kernel is at the core of every organization and there is only one instance of it per organization.
 It manages a very important mapping of *base contract* addresses of each application registered in the kernel (such as the ACL) or the kernel’s own *base contract*.
 - **Apps:** Apps are contracts that rely on the kernel for their upgradeability and access control.

 ### 1.3 Design philosophy